Why Should the Fire Die?: Conception and production

 In the time that Nickel Creek spent writing songs for Why Should the Fire Die?, numerous songs did not make the cut, and only fourteen were used in the final draft of the album.
 When discussing the album, Sean Watkins said that the band "did so much co-writing together and filtering.
 I mean there’s like 30 songs that didn’t get used."
 After writing the songs, Sara Watkins said in her online journal that the trio spent five days "going over the details of the arrangements on each of the seventeen songs we're seriously considering for the record and making good demos of each of them".
 The band started recording the album in November 2004, and the album was "completed, mixed, and mastered" by April 2005.

 The recording for Why Should the Fire Die? took place at Barefoot Recording in Los Angeles, California.
 In an interview with Rolling Stone, Thile said: "The studio needs to be dark.
 I don't want to be reminded by my surroundings that what I'm singing about isn't happening right then.
 I like to really dissolve into the story.
 But the Jamesons I use more for keeping my vocal cords relaxed and clear."

 The release of Why Should the Fire Die? marked the first major Nickel Creek release with Alison Krauss absent as a producer.
 The album's producing duties were carried out by Tony Berg and former Smash Mouth producer Eric Valentine.
 Sara Watkins stated in an interview with Paste Magazine that the producer change made for a "more congruent project overall".
 The band attributed much of the credit for their morphing sound to both their new producers and Krauss.
-The album was not recorded digitally, but in a more old-fashioned way using Telefunken microphones, and the special effects in the fiddle on the track "First and Last Waltz" was reel tape delay.
+The album was not recorded digitally, but in a more old-fashioned way using Telefunken microphones, and the special effect in the fiddle on the track "First and Last Waltz" was reel tape delay.